notjames/jimconn-shell/projects/sandbox/bayo/README.md

 the following binaries installed:

   * git
-  * docker-ce ~ 18.09.7
+  * docker-ce ~ 18.09.x

 ## Linux or Mac (Darwin)?
 Technically, since this whole project works within containers, it should work on any OS platform.
-That said, however, I've only tested it on Linux (Ubuntu 18.10).
-Now, if you run it independently, YMMV.
-It *should* work on either Linux or MacOS.
+I have successfully, though manually, tested it on Mac and Linux platforms, though the Linux platform was a single distro, Ubuntu.

 ## How to get this repo
 I placed this in a git repo projects directory that I use for other projects.
-So one will need to, unfortunately, clone the entire repo and then isolate the repo project directory named "bayo".
+So one will need to clone the entire repo and then isolate the repo project directory named "bayo".

 ```sh
 $ git clone https://github.com/notjames/jimconn-shell